Here We Go (Stakka Bo song): Chart performance

 "Here We Go" entered the top 10 in Austria, Denmark, Iceland, Ireland, Norway, Sweden, and Switzerland.
 In Bo's native Sweden, it entered at number 25 on 19 May 1993 before peaking four weeks later at number four, spending nine weeks inside Topplistan chart.
 Additionally, it was a top-20 hit in Germany, the Netherlands, and the United Kingdom, as well as on the Eurochart Hot 100.
 In the UK, "Here We Go" entered the UK Singles Chart at number 19 and peaked at number 13 on 26 September 1993.
 The single spent two weeks at that position and eight weeks within the UK top 100.
 On the Eurochart Hot 100, the single debuted at number 76 on 26 June, after charting in Sweden.
 It peaked at number 17 on 16 October, 17 weeks later.
+In West Asia, it became a top-10 hit in Israel, peaking at number ten on 28 July 1993.
 In the US, "Here We Go" reached number 20 on the Billboard Modern Rock Tracks chart while reaching number nine on the Bubbling Under Hot 100 Singles chart, spending six weeks on that chart.